-The differences between them aren't just about when money appears in your bank account - they're also linked to benefits and contractual arrangements, adn it all should be covered in your employment contract.
+But the differences between them aren't just about when money appears in your bank account - they're also linked to benefits and contractual arrangements, adn it all should be covered in your employment contract.

 Knowing the difference between wages and salary is important for determining what's best for your business as an employer, or your lifestyle as an employee.
 Here are the differences between the two, as well as the pros and cons of each option.